ZrinFranko/OPRPP1/README.md

 Files are placed in separate folders, for each homework one folder.
 Folders consist of tasks:

-  hw01) Collection framework implementation
+  hw01) Collection framework implementation (List,Set)

-  hw02)
+  hw02) Update on the first homework (added Map class type), also creating a simple lexer

-  hw03) Collection framework with added generics
+  hw03) Collection framework with added generics and map class type

-  hw04)
+  hw04) Writing a simple database emulator

-  hw05)
+  hw05) Code used to encrypt and decrypt files, second part of the homework is creating a primitive shell environment

   hw06) Creating a Fractal Viewer from complex numbers, and complex numbers implementations (Rooted polynomial and polynomial)